wuxxin/salt-shared/tools/gnupg/README.md

+# python bindings

++ use official python bindings (gpgme) "python3-gpg" from gnupg that are comming with system
++ use Hkp4py for keyserver
++ create mime email by hand

 # create gpg key and encrypt with personal keychain
 gpg --quiet --no-default-keyring --enable-special-filenames --batch --yes --armor --gen-key | gpg --encrypt > ./user@email.gpg.crypted << EOF
 Key-Type: 1